 Still, they create stems and leaves that reach upward.

-I have seen a Swallowtail butterfly enter the
+I have seen a Swallowtail butterfly enter the forest veil and

 rest for many minutes on the leaf of a stunted choke cherry.

 And pass by the sweet fragrance of a garden rose.

 They reach up, in search of an advantage.

 In my dream, trees and birds protect me,

 A cold breeze drove air across the trees.